danielfett/draft-dpop/documenthistory.md

    -03

    * make tokens a bit smaller by using `htm`, `htu`, and `jkt` rather than `http_method`, `http_uri`, and `jkt#S256` respectively
+   * more explicit recommendation to use mTLS if that is available

    -02